openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

 ~~~~~~~~~~~~~~~

 We are choosing to not use `Markdown (MD)`_ for documentation.
 A single format enables consistency, and avoids
 conversions to rST when requiring additional features.
-Here is an interesting blog post on `why rST over Markdown for
-documentation`_.
+See the `Format`_ section for more details.
+The `Learning rST`_ section has resources comparing Markdown and rST.

 .. _Markdown (MD): https://www.markdownguide.org/
-.. _why rST over Markdown for documentation: http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/

 Confluence
 ~~~~~~~~~~